eschizoid/starwars-wiki/README.md

 1. Go to the AWS Console and click on the Lambda link.
 Note: ensure you are in us-east or you won't be able to use Alexa with Lambda.
 2. Click on the Create a Lambda Function or Get Started Now button.
 3. Skip the blueprint.
-4. Name the Lambda Function "UrbanAlexa".
+4. Name the Lambda Function "StarWarsWiki".
 5. Select the runtime as Node.js.
 6. Go to the the root directory and execute `./gradlew clean buildAlexaSkillZip`.
 7. Select Code entry type as "Upload a .ZIP file" and then upload the file `build/distribution/starwars-wiki-0.0.1.zip` to the Lambda.